Resources for parents

 Housing and residence life – The office that process housing application request, and collects $100 residence hall deposit.
 Residence halls have a residence Director each with a number of Residence Assistants (RA), and are responsible for the well-being, safety and comfort of students living on-campus.

 International Student Services – Among others, the full time staffs guide and encourage international students to maintain good standing status with immigration regulation, and in academics.
 Furthermore, the office provides students with leadership and growth opportunities through meaningful and purposeful events or programming on campus.
-The ISS office is happy to issue a letter of invitation for parents to attend the Graduation Ceremony when the student has completed the degree program.
+The International Center office is happy to issue a letter of invitation for parents to attend the Graduation Ceremony when the student has completed the degree program.

 Registrar – Among others, the office retains and maintains student’s academic records, protects student’s right to privacy, and is the depository of student-related policies and procedures, including the Family Educational Rights and Privacy Act (FERPA) student right to privacy.